Healthy Lifestyle

 Are a heart attack and sudden cardiac arrest the same?

-Does sudden cardiac arrest have warning signs?
+Does sudden cardiac arrest give any warning?

 • Fainting